 Don’t want learning about money to be a bore?
-Some kids need more help than others, try these fun printable winter U.S. money puzzles can match up coins and bills with their values.
+Some kids need more help than others, try these fun printable winter U.S. money puzzles that can match up coins and bills with their values.

 Use these money puzzles to identify coins, both front and back, and bills.
 Also, learn how to add them all up to $100.
 Using both bills and coins, figure out what the total amount is and match it up to the correct answer.

-Puzzles are perfect for kids who are learning something for the first time.
+These winter money puzzles are perfect for kids who are learning something for the first time.
 If they’re unsure of the answer, they can see if they can match it up with the correct shape.
 If they get an answer incorrect, no big deal, they just look for the next one.

 Recommend Winter Books for Kids

 There are so many amazing winter picture books to choose from and they can tie into any winter activity that you’ll be working on.
-The kids can read the book on their own or you can do it as a read aloud.
+The kids can read the book on their own or you can do it as a read-aloud.
 We still do read alouds now even though my son can read well on his own.

-Print out these puzzles and laminate them so you can use them again and again.
+Print out these winter money puzzles and laminate them so you can use them again and again.
 I store my puzzles in a ziploc bag so my daughter can easily pull them out when we’re ready to work on math for the day.

-To extend this activity, head outdoors and build a snowman, make your own ice cream and then you can eat it afterward.
-Talk about how animals prepare for the winter and how they survive in this cold weather.
+To extend this activity, head outdoors and build a snowman, make your own ice cream, and then you can eat it afterward.
+They’ll love this lesson for certain after that!